A Primer on Weyl Semimetals: Down the Discovery of Topological Phases: Weyl Semimetals

-By Noether's theorem, there is always a conserved current (consider a four-vector $J^\mu$) associated with a continuous global symmetry.
-Writing it out mathematically, we get $\partial_\mu J^\mu=0$ which leads to the equation of continuity and finally the conservation of charge $\int J^0d^3x$.
+By Noether's theorem\cite{noether}, there is always a conserved current (consider a four-vector $J^\mu$) associated with a continuous global symmetry.
+Writing it out mathematically, a current conservation, in the four-vector language, implies $\partial_\mu J^\mu=0$.
+This leads to the equation of continuity and thereby the conservation of charge $\int J^0d^3x$.

+Now the axial vector current of the Dirac theory is given by, $J_5^\mu=\bar\psi\gamma^\mu\gamma_5\psi$.
+So in a WSM With chiral symmetry, we should have $\partial_\mu J_5^\mu=0$ and consequently, the conservation of chiral charge at the Weyl nodes\cite{chiral}.
+This charge, apart from a prefactor, is the Chern number $C$ at that WP in the WSM.
+This can be shown to be same as a closed surface integral of Berry curvature in $k$-space around the WP.
+That's why Weyl nodes act like magnetic monopoles corresponding to Berry curvature in the momentum space.
+The non-zero chiral charge is an outcome of the band touching at WP and singularity of the Berry curvature there.